ArcticMC/Scenarios/descriptions.md

 ### Fortune Men (H)
 > Every tool that you craft will have Fortune 3.

+### Fragile Spirits (L)
+> Whenever a player dies on surface, instead of a head post spawning, it will spawn an ocelot with speed 1 and resistance 1.
+If the player dies underground it will spawn a bat with resistance 2.
+If you kill these animals, you will gain the dead player's head.

 ### Frozen In Time (H)
 > All the Current movement in water and lava will not flow.
 Gravel, sand, cacti, and sugarcane will be uneffected by gravity.
 Leaves will not decay.
 Your only way of getting apples is through shearing leaves

+### Game Health (L)
+> The health on tab shown on a player's name will be the combined health of every player that is alive during the game.

+### Game Inventory (L)
+> Everyone in the game has access to the command /gi.
+By using this command, you have access to share items between every player in the game.

 ### Gap Zap (L)
 > If you take damage while you are regenerating from a golden apple or head, the regeneration cancels.